VARICOSE VEINS - WHAT ARE THEY?

 Spider Vein Treatment Options

 Spider veins are small blue or red vessels that appear near the surface of the skin.
 They appear mainly on the legs and face.
 They are branches of the larger internal varicose veins.
 We have several different methods for treating spider veins.
 If the Dornier® laser is used, the laser energy is absorbed into the vessel through the skin, eliminating blood flow through the vein.
-Immediately following treatment, your veins appear similar in appearance to a scratch.
+Immediately following treatment, your veins appear similar in appearance to a scratch and they later close off altogether.
 The length and number of treatments varies depending on your condition.

 Sclerotherapy (which involves injecting a foamed solution into the veins) is another effective way of treating spider veins.
 A combined laser and sclerotherapy treatment is sometimes recommended.